-Narcotics charges can be somewhat confusing because drug laws aren’t uniform.
-For instance, with many states moving to legalize cannabis for medical and recreational use, there have been notable conflicts between what is deemed legal at the local and federal levels.
-Social problems like the opioid epidemic have also resulted in new initiatives that may increase the impact that drug possession laws have on patients who have been prescribed such drugs.
+Narcotics charges can be confusing, because drug laws aren’t uniform.
+For instance, as states legalize cannabis for medical and recreational use, conflicts arise over local and federal laws.
+Social problems like the opioid epidemic have resulted in new initiatives that may increase the impact that drug possession laws have on patients prescribed such drugs.

-Narcotics charges that involve drug distribution may include accusations of conspiracy, racketeering and other organized crime offenses.
-Since these cases center on evidence of wrongdoing, defense lawyers may mount counterarguments based on factors like:
+Legal issues that involve drug trafficking may lead to accusations of conspiracy, racketeering, and other organized crime offenses.
+Since these cases center on evidence of intentional wrongdoing, defense lawyers may mount counterarguments based on factors like:

-Fighting drug charges is critical for those who stand accused.
-Criminal defense attorneys may be able to construct strategies to counter the allegations and ameliorate the potential penalties if a conviction is obtained, such as arguing that their clients suffer from addictions that would be better served by drug treatment or diversion programs instead of incarceration.
+It’s critical for the accused to fight drug crime charges.
+Criminal defense attorneys with experience in drug crime cases and criminal law may construct strategies to counter the allegations and reduce the potential penalties if convicted, such as by arguing their client suffers from addiction and would be better served by drug treatment or diversion programs instead of incarceration.